Skip to content

 IMCA Safety Seminar

-This event will take place on 6 June 2023 IMCA’s HSE Committee is hosting its Safety Seminar on 6 June 2023.
-The Committee is currently developing the agenda so watch this space.
-Fee for IMCA Members £100 + TaxFee for Non-Members £200 + Tax Theme: Challenges & opportunities in safety: attracting and keeping the right people The changeable times in which we live are having a tremendous impact on our industry.
+IMCA’s HSSE Committee is hosting its Safety Seminar on 6 June 2023.
+Theme: Challenges & opportunities in safety: attracting and keeping the right people The changeable times in which we live are having a tremendous impact on our industry.
 Our members need to provide the highest standards of quality assurance for their operations.
-This has become increasingly challenging when there are difficulties in identifying, recruiting, training and retaining
+This has become increasingly challenging when there are difficulties in identifying, recruiting, training and retaining appropriately skilled and competent people to do a safe job.
+The seminar will address some of the safety challenges in the post-pandemic world.
+Agenda 0900hrs – Coffee and Registration IMCA’s Safety role

 Shipping industry to remove the Indian Ocean High Risk Area